hellige/dcpu/README.md

   * deNULL's web emulator: http://dcpu.ru

-    As in the case of 0x10co.de, things look pretty good, but signed math is broken.
+    Here, too, things look pretty good, but signed math is broken.
 It thinks -50/5, 50/-5 and 50/5 are all equal to 50 under DVI.
 DIV does know that 50/5 is 10.

 In order to bootstrap the image, I've augmented the DCPU instruction set with three new instructions (all in non-basic format):